nicolerichter1989/Final-Project---Kickstarter/README.md

 ![picture](kickstarter.png)

+Kickstarter is a funding platform for creative projects.
+Everything from film, games, and music to art, design, and technology.
+Kickstarter is full of ambitious, innovative, and imaginative projects that are brought to life through the direct support of others.

+Every project creator sets their project's funding goal and deadline.
+If people like the project, they can pledge money to make it happen.
+If the project succeeds in reaching its funding goal, all backers' credit cards are charged when time expires.
+Funding on Kickstarter is all-or-nothing.
+If the project falls short of its funding goal, no one is charged.

 ## Objective

 The goal  is to be able to predict whether or not a project will receive it's goal funds.